 Credit inquiries

-In most cases, lenders will check your business credit report when you apply for financing—and these requests will appear as a credit inquiry.
+In most cases, lenders will check your business credit report when you apply for financing — and these requests will appear as a credit inquiry.
 Experian lists inquiries from the past nine months and breaks them down into which types of companies have checked your credit.
 Depending on the company you get your business credit report from, you may be able to see inquiries further back than nine months.

 In general, lenders view businesses with a large number of inquiries as more risky.
 This is because it could be an early sign that a company may be overextended or desperate for credit.
-Businesses with few credit inquiries, by comparison, are seen to be at a lower risk as they have not demonstrated any need for credit or signs of possible financial distress.
+Businesses with few credit inquiries, by comparison, are seen to be lower risk as they have not demonstrated any need for credit or signs of possible financial distress.

 Significant derogatory information

 In addition to late payments, significant derogatory items will appear in this section.
-While some credit bureaus will separate items into individual categories, these items will typically include tax liens, collections, judgments, and bankruptcy filings.
+While some credit bureaus will separate items into individual categories, these items typically include tax liens, collections, judgments, and bankruptcy filings.

 UCC filings